Envelopes

 Hide your tool/power bar sometimes when you want to work.

 Click on View, Hide Bars.
 You will get a message on how to return to your tool bars.
-It' by pressing the Escape button
+It' by pressing

 OR you can click on View, Toolbars... then UNcheck the bar you dont' want to see.